umbraco/UmbracoDocs/Documentation/Development-Guidelines/v7-building-angular-project.md

 	grunt build

-This will compile all files and copy them into the appropriate folder in the VS project, if you run `grunt dev` it will also automaticly update the VS project files as you edit them.
+This will compile all files and copy them into the appropriate folder in the VS project, if you run `grunt dev` it will also automatically update the VS project files as you edit them.

 You should never edit the /umbraco/js/umbraco.*.js files directly, these will be overwritten on each build.